easilyBaffled/Wikiswitch/README.md

 Wikiswitch
 ==========

-Adds an icon in the wikipedia omnibor which alows you to quickly switch between regular wikipedia articles and simple wikipedia.
+Adds an icon in the Wikipedia Omnibar which allows you to quickly switch between regular Wikipedia articles and simple.Wikipedia.